anirudhtopiwala/Human_Detector/README.md

  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ---

-The loss in coverage of 7 percent is beacuse of uncovered statements by the unit test.
+The loss in coverage of 7 percent is because of uncovered statements by the unit test.
 Example of these are code blocks which are put in place to check the correct input of directory path or to check the correct dimensions of different variables.
-And as unit tests are given the right image inputs, these code blocks dont get covered.
+And as unit tests are given the right image inputs, these code blocks don't get covered.
 ## Overview

+This Branch is an implementation of Google Mock test.
+Please go to the Master Branch for original implementation.
+To read more on the Google mock test.
+Go to the Google Mock section in the ReadMe below.

 Human detection is an old and important problem in the field of object detection.
 Current technologies easily detect static obstacles.
 But, detecting dynamic obstacles has always been tough.
 In dynamic obstacles, human obstacles are the most important as any collision might lead to injury or loss of life which is highly undesirable for any product.
 This has generated a need for an accurate detector for making the algorithms more robust and efficient.